withastro/roadmap/proposals/0052-fonts.md

 #### Definition

 A provider allows to retrieve font faces data from a font family name from a given CDN or abstraction.
-It's a [unifont](https://github.com/unjs/unifont) provider.
+It's an abstraction on top of [unifont](https://github.com/unjs/unifont) providers.

 #### Built-in providers

 ##### Google

 This is the default, and it's not configurable.
 Given the amount of fonts it supports by, it sounds like a logic choice.
-Note that the default can be customized for more advanced usecases.

 ```js
 export default defineConfig({